nop0x07bc/bapl-class-language/report/README.md

 ```

 This syntax is inspired by OCamls `let rec fun1 = ... and fun 2 = ...` syntax[^7].
 Here is another example of a function
-statement show how closures captures freevariables of the surrouding environment:
+statement show how closures captures free variables of the surrounding environment:
 ```
 function iterator (start, stop, step = 1)
 {